Micky Cummins: Port Vale

-He joined Brian Horton's Port Vale on a free transfer in March 2000.
+Cummins joined Brian Horton's Port Vale on a free transfer in March 2000.
+He scored his first senior goal on 21 March in a 2–1 defeat to Walsall at Vale Park.
 He played twelve First Division games in 1999–2000, as the "Valiants" were relegated into the Second Division.
-He scored his first senior goal on 21 March, in a 2–1 defeat to Walsall at Vale Park.
-He played a total of 56 games in 2000–01 in league and cup, including the League Trophy Final 2–1 victory over Brentford at the Millennium Stadium.
+He was given a two-year contract in the summer.
+He played a total of 56 games in 2000–01 in league and cup, mainly out of position at right-wing-back, including the 2001 Football League Trophy final 2–1 victory over Brentford at the Millennium Stadium.
 He scored three goals throughout the campaign, including the opener of the 2–1 victory over Stoke City in the Football League Trophy Northern Section semi-finals.
 He was utilized mostly at right-back throughout the campaign, before reverting to his more established midfield position.

 Cummins was a key player for Vale in 2001–02, scoring nine goals in 53 games; the most significant of these nine goals came in a 1–0 win against Potteries derby opponents Stoke City at the Britannia Stadium on 10 February (the last such meeting between the two clubs).
 In 2002–03 he scored four goals in 35 games, with two of these goals coming in a 4–2 win over Mansfield Town on 30 November; his appearances were limited by a shoulder injury that required surgery.
 He recovered from a knee injury to score four goals in 46 games in 2003–04, as new manager Martin Foyle led the club to a seventh-place finish – the club finished outside of the play-off zone due to an inferior goal difference.
 Having signed a two-year deal in May 2004, Cummins scored twice in 43 games in 2004–05, as Vale struggled to compete in the third tier.
 With ten League One goals in 2005–06, he finished the campaign as the club's joint-highest league goalscorer (with Leon Constantine); he also overcame injury problems to play a total of 42 games.
+Having made a total of 287 league and cup appearances for Port Vale, scoring 34 goals, he decided to relocate to the North East for family reasons.

 Darlington

-Having made a total of 287 league and cup appearances for Port Vale, scoring 34 goals, he joined David Hodgson's Darlington on a free transfer in May 2006.
+Cummins joined David Hodgson's Darlington on a free transfer in May 2006.
 He quickly became a regular in the first-team for the "Quakers", making 45 league and cup appearances in the 2006–07 season despite suffering from a groin problem.
 Darlington knocked Championship side Stoke City out of the League Cup in August 2006, and finished the season in mid-table.
-He was nominated for the League Two player of the month award in November 2006.
-However following Darlington's failure to gain promotion out of League Two in the 2007–08 season, Cummins was released by manager Dave Penney.
+He was nominated for the League Two Player of the Month award in November 2006.
+However, following Darlington's failure to gain promotion out of League Two in the 2007–08 season, Cummins was released by manager Dave Penney.